-Our injury attorneys help people throughout the San Francisco Bay Area — Oakland, San Jose, Alameda, Santa Cruz and Santa Clara — get financial compensation for injuries they suffered in pedestrian accidents involving:
+Our experienced personal injury attorneys help people throughout the Los Angeles Area and San Francisco Bay Area — Oakland, San Jose, Alameda, Santa Cruz and Santa Clara — get financial compensation for injuries they suffered in pedestrian accidents involving:

 - Hit-and-run accidents

 - Car accidents, truck accident or bus accidents

 - Being struck by a Muni, BART or SamTrans public transportation vehicle

 - Falls on private property (such as parking lots and stores) or public property